pypa/cibuildwheel/docs/options.md

 You can use `$PATH` syntax to insert other variables, or the `$(pwd)` syntax to insert the output of other shell commands.

+To specify more than one environment variable separate it by space.

 Platform-specific variants also available:<br/>
 `CIBW_ENVIRONMENT_MACOS` | `CIBW_ENVIRONMENT_WINDOWS` | `CIBW_ENVIRONMENT_LINUX`